unclewangshushu/RxGrpc-kt-extension/README.md

 # RxGrpc-kt-extension
-This is a kotlin extension which allows ReactiveX style Grpc Call.
+This is a kotlin extension which allows ReactiveX style gRPC Call.

 It also removes Grpc Message Builder boilerplates.